 Why is autoflowering pruning not always appropriate?

-Pruning autoflowering cannabis shoots is not always a good idea.
+Pruning autoflowering cannabis plants is not always a good idea.
 All because of the short duration of his life.
 Most autos bloom already at 3-4 weeks and from that moment the formation of new leaves or shoots stops.
 Just 6-7 weeks after germination, the autoflowering shrub usually stops growing and stays the same size until harvested.

 Thus, pruning a young plant, after which it will recover for about 2 weeks, implies the following: it only has 4 weeks to develop.
 A four-week-old plant is significantly inferior to a six-week-old plant in size, and therefore the yield will be less.
 This is why most growers do not prune their autoflowers at all.